SteffeyDev/osc-scenes/README.md

 ```
 endpoints:
   -
-    prefix: foo
+    prefix: tv
     ip: 192.168.15.254
     port: 3849
   -
-    prefix: music
+    prefix: lights
     ip: 192.168.15.23
     port: 8005
 ```

-Continuing with our previous example, let's say that our endpoint is connected to your working model train and takes commands `/foo/bar <int>` that starts the train at the given speed.
-You also have a cool speaker that can play music when it recieves an OSC command, and it listens for commands `/music/play <string>` and then plays the song you pass in.
-Of course, you want a quick and easy way to start up your train and also play music to match, so let's create a scene!
+Continuing with our previous example, let's say that our endpoint is connected to your smart tv and takes commands `/tv/channel <int>` that goes to the requested channel.
+You also have a cool lighting sysem that can change color when it recieves an OSC command, and it listens for commands `/lights/rgb <string>`.
+Of course, you want a quick and easy way to turn on your favorite show and set the lights to match, so let's create a scene!
 Add this right after the endpoints section:

 ```
 scenes:
   -
-    name: Slow & Steady
+    name: Sunday Afternoon Football
-    key: start_slow
+    key: football
-    train:
-      start: slow
-    music:
-      mood: somber
+    tv:
+      channel: espn
+    lights:
+      color: green
+      intensity: 0.3
   -
-    name: Ramping It Up
-    key: start_normal
-    train:
-      start: normal
-    music:
-      mood: happy
-  -
-    name: Goin' Crazy
+    name: House Hunting
-    key: start_fast
+    key: homes
-    train:
-      start: fast
-    music:
-      mood: excited
+    tv:
+      channel: hgtv
+    lights:
+      color: orange
+      intensity: 0.8
 ```

-Now, if you send the command `/scene/start_slow` to the scene controller, it will trigger that scene, starting the train slowly and playing somber music.
-But wait!
-How does it know what OSC messages to send to make the train go a certain speed?
+Now, if you send the command `/scene/football` to the scene controller, it will trigger that scene, setting the TV to channel 72 and giving you dim green lights.
+But now you are probably wondering how it knows what OSC messages to send to make the tv go to a channel?
 I forgot to tell you about maps, so check this out:

 ```
 map:
-  train:
-    start:
-      slow: /train/start 2
-      normal: /train/start 5
-      fast: /train/start 10
+  tv:
+    channel:
+      espn: /tv/channel 76
+      hgtv: /tv/channel 23
+      history: /tv/channel 57
+      hbo: /tv/channel 12
   music:
-    mood:
-      somber: /music/play "<insert name of somber song here>"
-      happy: /music/play "<insert name of happy song here>"
-      excited: /music/play "<insert name of excited song here>"
+    color:
+      green: /lights/rgb 00FF00
+      orange: /lights/rgb FF8C00
+      yellow: /lights/rgb FFFF00
+      blue: /lights/rgb 0000FF
 ```

 The map, well, maps the values used in scenes to actual OSC messages to send.
 This means that your scenes can use very meaningful names and be read and created easily, while you keep the cluttered OSC messages in one section.
 This has the added benifit of adding a layer of abstraction, so that if the OSC API changed for an endpoint, you only have to update the message in one place.
-For example, if your speaker got an update and now you have to send `/music/play_song` instead of `/music/play`, you can just change the command in the map to be `somber: /music/play_song ...` and not have to worry about messing up the scenes.
+For example, if your tv got an update and now you have to send `/tv/set_channel` instead of `/tv/channel`, you can just change the commands in the map and not have to worry about messing up the scenes.

 You can put this section anywhere you want in your file, I like to put it between the `endpoints` and `scenes` sections.

 Now, just save the file as `first_scenes.yml` and load it up!
-Unless you have a model train and OSC-equipped speaker, this won't actually do anything, but you can still send `/scene/start_slow` and watch what OSC messages are sent out in the log panel.
+Unless you have OSC-equipped smart TV and lighting system, this won't actually do anything, but you can still send `/scene/football` and watch what OSC messages are sent out in the log panel.

 ### More Advanced Scenes

 Alright, so now that you have the basics down, let's improve our setup.
-Our train can do more than just start; it can stop with `/train/stop` and blow it's whistle with `/train/whistle`.
+Our tv can do more than change channels; it can change inputs with `/tv/input <name>` and set the volume with `/tv/volume <level>`.
 We want to make a scene that will stop the music and blow the train's whistle.
 Here's our new scene and map:

 ```
 map: